EstateGuru Review Summary

 Our Thoughts On The Conservative Strategy

 The conservative strategy is suitable for investors who regularly deposit a few hundred Euros per month on EstateGuru and prefer stable lower returns from projects with a lower risk (and LTV).
-This strategy avoids multiple investments in stage loans, which lowers your risk significantly.
+This strategy avoids multiple investments in stage loans, significantly lowering your risk.
 You can also easily control the exposure into a single loan.
 The downside of this strategy is that you can't exclude loans from certain countries where the default rate tends to be higher.

 The balanced strategy suits investors who prioritize higher returns and lower cash drag.
 It comes with the following pre-defined settings: